wp-plugins/bet-on-sports/readme.txt

 endif;

 </code>

-После этого необходимо вывести установленные виджеты в созданных сайдбарах. В админ панели на странице виджетов просто перетаскиваем нужный нам виджет в созданный нами сайдбар.
+Then one should place the installed widgets in the side-bars.
+For this purpose just carry the necessary widget in the admin panel to suitable side-bar.
 == Screenshots ==

-1.	( Stakes Widget Top ) Верхний виджет
+1.	( Stakes Widget Top ) Upper widget
-2.	( Stakes Widget Sports ) Боковой виджет
+2.	( Stakes Widget Sports ) Side widget
-3.	Выбор категорий для Stakes Widget Top
-4.	Главная страница
-5.	Страница с выбранным турниром на сайте
+3. Selection of categories for StakesWidgetTop
+4. The main page
+5. The page of selected tournament on the site
 == Changelog ==

-Список версий и изменений.
+The list of versions and changes.
 == Upgrade Notice  ==
 = 1.0 =
-* Релиз.
+* Release.
 = 1.1 =
-* Исправлен js код.
+* Fixed js code.
 = 1.2 =
+* Added extra checks and updated menu widget
-* Добавлены дополнительные проверки и обновлено меню виджета = 1.2 =
+= 1.2 =
-Первый релиз
+* The first release
+= 2.0 =
+* Added localization: Russian, English, German, Czech, Portuguese, Italian, Spanish